zc2023/zc2023/README.md

-# Official implementation of TokenHPE will be soon released after the pubilcation on CVPR2023!
+## Official implementation of TokenHPE will be soon released after its pubilcation on CVPR2023!🔥🔥🔥